nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ---

-## 6. Use `params` for inputs
+## 6. Use CLI parameters for inputs

-We want to be able to specify the input from the command line because that is the piece that will almost always be different in subsequent runs of the workflow.
-Good news: we can use `params`.
+We want to be able to specify the input from the command line, since that is the piece that will almost always be different in subsequent runs of the workflow.
+Good news: Nextflow built-in workflow parameter system called `params`, which makes it easy to declare and use CLI parameters.

-#### 1. Edit the input channel declaration to use a parameter
+### 6.1.
+Edit the input channel declaration to use a parameter

+Here we swap out the hardcoded string for `params.greeting` in the channel creation line.

 _Before:_